Abstract Integration in Net Convergence Structures: The Abstract Net Riemann Integral.

+The convergence ideas above can give rise to a very general integration procedure when combined with an algebraic element of some sort.
+Basically, this combination of an algebraic operation and a convergence concept encapsulates the notion that defining a Riemann type integral is a matter of having a notion of well defined sums (or products) and an approximation procedure.
+That is, fixing $(X, \eta, \star)$ a net convergence structure with an operation $\star$ compatible with the convergence (in some sense), we may consider integration (of a function against a measure) as a limit of a net/filter of formal sums of the form:

+where $f$ and $\mu$ have values in spaces that can be connected with $X$ by some map (not necessarily linear).

+We now follow this intuition to define a very general integral that has some interesting properties, and which was considered, in a less general setting and with a narrower definition in \cite{szaznetintegralconvergence} and \cite{fleischerchange}.
+After defining our general integration procedure, we shown that most of the integrals in the literature are special cases of ours, and we also generalize specific convergence/additivity theorems of these integrals to the present abstraction.
+We present most of the results in the language of nets, but the dual filter notation is also be useful.

+As we will be dealing with different types of integrals in this work, we identify them by an superscript consisting of an upper case letter with a direct summary of the name, e.g. $\int^R$ for the Riemann integral.
+The only exception will be the main integral of this section, which will be denoted without superscript.

-To integrate measure and functions, we will need, in conjunction to a Boccuto-Candeloro net convergence structures in each image space of these objects, a bilinear structure that connects the two, one on which the measure lives, the other where the functions live, to a third space equipped with a convergence structure of the cited type, with the additional requirement that it preserves order (isotonicity) and continuity of the algebraic operations.
-More precisely, we suppose the existence of a bilinear "product" as in \cite{pavlakosintegration} (see also \cite{boccutorieszabstract}, \cite{boccutovrabelovariecan}, \cite{filtermultiplicative} and \cite{pavlakosrepresentation}):
+In general, we will be integrating measures and functions with values in different spaces in conjunction to net convergence structures in each of these.
+Therefore, a concatenation structure that connects the two to a third space equipped with a convergence structure of the cited type, with the additional requirement of continuity of the algebraic operations, is needed.
+More precisely, we suppose the existence of a "bilinear product" as in \cite{pavlakosintegration}, \cite{dinculeanu2014vector}, \cite{dinculeanustochastic} and other classics of vector integration (see also \cite{boccutorieszabstract}, \cite{boccutovrabelovariecan}, \cite{filtermultiplicative} and \cite{pavlakosrepresentation}):